 No more guesswork: brand advertisers need single-source, high quality, person-level data, to manage incremental reach and total unduplicated reach across CTV, BVOD, AVOD, YouTube, and on many platforms and channels, to understand how to attribute the performance of channels directly in the cost-effective delivery of their target audiences.

 Measurement methodology for linear TV is historically household level and measurement of 1-2-1 ad exposure is not the building block of data reporting.
 By contrast, with the high-quality data now possible for CTV, an advertiser can seriously plan with accuracy how to use CTV to extend reach, the optimize 1+ reach of a campaign.
 This being what makes CTV advertising so valuable to advertisers, armed with the best data of course.

 Many brands are now taking the guesswork and mathematics out of their pursuit of holistic cross-media reach equation with Beatgrid, using unique passive ACR measurement technology to overwhelmingly prove that single source, first-party data is the way to go with verified, data-driven proof of their CTV incremental reach performance on a given campaign.

-Brand advertisers are increasingly challenged to optimize media spend as they now need to understand cost per reach and frequency metrics per channel, and understand average frequency management across a fragmented mix of channels now needed to drive 1+ reach.
+Brand advertisers are increasingly challenged to optimize media spend as they now need to understand cost per reach and frequency metrics per channel, as well as the average frequency management across a fragmented mix of channels, to drive 1+ reach.
 Robust data that can be systematically used to optimize the most effective way of spending a campaign budget on TV to build 1+ reach and not waste budget on duplicating the audience bought.
 Furthermore, it’s undeniable that collecting person-level ad exposure on a 1-2-1 content matching basis yields actual R&F data, real data.
 If all ad exposure is collected in the same source, it is first-party unduplicated data, and so it doesn’t need to integrate with other data sources to report Reach & Frequency.

 The holy grail in campaign cross-media measurement, especially for TV, comes down to data quality and brand advertisers realizing that all data is not equal though much of it is free.
 Provenance matters in measurement data: